College of the Rockies: 21st century

+In 2025 following program cuts, and an elevated turnover in college management a notice regarding rights of terminated employees was published.

 Student population

-In the 2011/12 instructional year, College of the Rockies served 2,282 full-time equivalent students – 1,769 funded students, 112 entry-level trades training students and 401 apprentices as well as 137 international full-time equivalent students from 30 countries.
+In the 2020/2021 instructional year, College of the Rockies served 1,446 full-time equivalent students.

-Scholarships & Bursaries
+Scholarships and bursaries

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
-College of the Rockies scholarships for Aboriginal, First Nations and Métis students include: Awards for Aboriginal Women;
+College of the Rockies offers numerous scholarships for Aboriginal, First Nations and Métis students.

-Economic Impact
+Economic impact

-As shown in the highlights below, a 2007 study found that College of the Rockies has a significant economic impact on its college region.
+A 2007 study found that College of the Rockies has a significant economic impact on its college region.